jordanmkainos/test/README.md

 ### Setup ###

+---

+# Prerequesities #

+You will need a local web server which will be used to deploy the example use cases:

+** Mac: **

+** Windows: **

+# How To Run #
+Each use case is encapsulated within its own folder, see below for the list of scenarios that are available to run.
+* ImageReverseProxy
+* ServerDownLoadBalancerSW
+* KeyWordSearchUseCase
+* StreamHeaderFooter
+* StreamJsonListRender

 - each folder is a specific use case
 - how to run
 - gifs showing each step